top of page

 Broadly speaking, you can split keywords into two main categories.

-Long-tail keywords: The second category contains longer, more specific keywords.
+Informational keywords: The second category contains (usually) longer, more specific keywords.
 These keywords often include questions or "how to" searches.
 These keywords are often less competitive, but they may have lower search volumes and a "low intent" because the search engine user is not actively looking to buy something - they are simply seeking information.
-These keywords can make really good blog topics because they can help you build visibility and credibility among people who are new to your business and who may one day become customers.
+These keywords can make really good blog topics because they can help you build visibility and credibility among people who are new to your brand and who may one day become customers.

 It is a good idea to target a spread of keywords, perhaps leaning into the less competitive ones to start with.
 You can always go back in 6-12 months, reassess your keywords and start targeting more competitive ones.
 The example below illustrates why your choice of keywords is so important to SEO success.